frank13trl/sql-postgres/SQL-Joins.md

 **Note on Foreign Keys and SELF JOINs:**
 While a `SELF JOIN` operates on a single table, the concept of a foreign key is still crucial.
 Often, a `SELF JOIN` is used when a table contains a **self-referencing foreign key**.
 This is a column (like `manager_id` in our example) that refers to the primary key (`employee_id`) within the *same* table.
 This mechanism establishes relationships (e.g., hierarchical structures) within the data of a single table, which the `SELF JOIN` then leverages.

+## Set Operators

+Set operators are used to combine the result sets of two or more `SELECT` statements.
+For all set operators, the `SELECT` statements must have the same number of columns, and the columns must have compatible data types.

 ## UNION

-`UNION` is a set operator, not a join.
-It combines the result sets of two or more `SELECT` statements into a single result set.
-Both `SELECT` statements must have the same number of columns, and the columns must have compatible data types.
-By default, `UNION` removes duplicate rows.
+The `UNION` operator combines the result sets and **removes duplicate rows**.

 **Example (PostgreSQL):**

-Let's say we have two tables, `employees` and `contractors`, and we want a combined list of all names.
+Let's say we have two tables, `employees` and `contractors`, and we want a combined list of all unique names.

 `employees` table:
 | id | name    |